BeyWarriors: Cyborg: Development

 On July 8, 2014, it was confirmed that the series will begin airing in Italy on the Italian channel K2 every Saturday and Sunday at 11:15 A.M. starting on September 20, 2014.

 A synopsis of the series was also released:

-“Italian: La nuova serie della saga di Beyblade con i BeyWarriors Cyborg, guerrieri dall’aspetto di metà creature e metà macchine.
+"Italian: La nuova serie della saga di Beyblade con i BeyWarriors Cyborg, guerrieri dall'aspetto di metà creature e metà macchine.
 Dei misteriosi oggetti chiamati "Beyraiderz" vengono ritrovati nei santuari di Teslandia.
-I Cyborg Warriors trasformano l’energia sprigionata dai santuari in piccoli oggetti chiamati Gettoni.
+I Cyborg Warriors trasformano l'energia sprigionata dai santuari in piccoli oggetti chiamati Gettoni.
 Chi vincerà più battaglie conquistando il maggior numero di Gettoni?

 English translation: The newest series of the Beyblade saga is BeyWarriors Cyborg, warriors who resemble half-creatures and half-machines.
 Mysterious objects called "Beyraiderz" are found in the sanctuaries of Teslandia.
 The Cyborg Warriors transform the energy released from the sanctuaries into small objects called Tokens.
-Who will win more battles to collect the most amount of Tokens?”
+Who will win more battles to collect the most Tokens?"

 Despite this announcement, plans changed and without warning, K2 pulled the series from their schedules and as a result, the series did not air in September.
 It is unknown if the anime is intended to air on K2 at a later time.

 Sometime in early-October 2014, the d-rights website completed a massive site renovation and released new information regarding the show.
 The final name for the show was confirmed to be BeyWarriors: Cyborg.
 They debuted two images, one of a series logo and another a promotional poster.
 An extended synopsis of the Italian one released in July was presented, revealing new plot details.
 The series was also discovered to be produced under "BWProject" which is the same project name they used for BeyWheelz.
 Interestingly, d-rights classifies the series as a program for both kids and teens, suggesting this anime will be aimed at an older demographic than previous Beyblade anime.

 On October 12, 2014, it was discovered that the series is now set to premiere in Italy on October 18, 2014 on channel K2 at 7:30.
 The second episode will air the following day with new episodes airing every weekends.